 Be sure to wash your hands with SOAP and WATER after all contact with positive Clostridium difficile patients.

 Hand Decontamination with Alcohol Hand Rub

 Alcohol hand rub is an acceptable means of hand hygiene if hands are not visibly contaminated with blood or body fluid.

-(But it may not be effective against C.difficile since it has spores.)
+(But it is not effective against C.difficile since it has spores.)